gbmhunter/blog/content/pcb-design/castellation/_index.md

 ## Overview

-Castellation is a way of mounting one PCB onto another.
-It is also known by the name half-vias, edge-plating and leadless chip carrier (LCC).
+_Castellation_ is a way of mounting one PCB onto another.
+It is also known by the name _half-vias_, _edge-plating_ and _leadless chip carrier_ (LCC).

-.Close-up of the edge holes on a castellated PCB. image::castellation-close-up-of-edge-holes.jpg[width=500px,link="castellation-close-up-of-edge-holes.jpg"]
+{{% figure src="castellation-close-up-of-edge-holes.jpg" width="500px" caption="Close-up of the edge holes on a castellated PCB." %}}

 It is a common technique used for a daughter board, module or secondary PCB that needs to be mounted on the main PCB.

-.A Telit cellular modem module which uses castellation.
-Image from http://www.cirtech-electronics.com/castellation/. image::castellation-photo-of-telit-module.jpg[width=300px,link="castellation-photo-of-telit-module.jpg"]
+{{% figure src="castellation-photo-of-telit-module.jpg" width="300px" caption="A Telit cellular modem module which uses castellation.
+Image from http://www.cirtech-electronics.com/castellation/." %}}

 Once soldered onto the parent PCB, it is a permanent attachment.

-.Photo of a castellated daughter board (one of many) inside the Logitech G810 mechanical keyboard. image::castellated-daughter-board-logitech-keyboard.jpg[width=500px,link="castellated-daughter-board-logitech-keyboard.jpg"]
+{{% figure src="castellated-daughter-board-logitech-keyboard.jpg" width="500px" caption="Photo of a castellated daughter board (one of many) inside the Logitech G810 mechanical keyboard." %}}

 ## Process